thoth-station/meteor-operator/README.md

    The script `script_nfs.bash` can install the necessary storage class if you use Quicklab as your development environment (see the script header for requirements)

-3. To deploy the tekton pipelines and tasks CNBi Operator depends on: `make install-pipelines`
+3. To deploy the tekton pipelines and tasks CRE Operator depends on: `make install-pipelines`

 ## Run operator locally